Thursday, December 25, 2014

 - Mindy Thompson Fullilove

 - I am a social psychiatrist.
 This field of psychiatry is interested in the ways in which social life affects mental health.
-I do research at New York State Psychiatric Institute and I am on the faculty of Columbia University.
+I am a professor of urban policy and health at The New School.
 My work focuses on cities.
 I spend a lot of time traveling in France with Michel Cantal-Dupart, a famous urbanist.
-I have written several books, including Root Shock: How Tearing Up City Neighborhoods Hurts America and What We Can Do About It.
+I have written several books, including Root Shock: How Tearing Up City Neighborhoods Hurts America and What We Can Do About It and Urban Alchemy: Restoring Joy in America's Sorted-Out Cities.
+My book, Main Street, will be published in October 2020.